UN begins home food drops for Gaza’s needy to stem virus

 The Israeli military, meanwhile, announced that its chief of staff, Lt.
 Gen. Aviv Kochavi, had entered quarantine after learning that he attended a meeting last week with an officer who was infected.
 It said Kochavi, who has no symptoms, would remain in isolation until the weekend.

-The army also said that roughly 600 troops were being deployed to assist Israeli police in enforcing tight restrictions on movement Israel has recorded over 4,800 cases, with 17 deaths.
+The army also said roughly 600 troops were being deployed to assist Israeli police in enforcing tight restrictions on movement Israel has recorded over 4,800 cases, with 17 deaths.

 In Jerusalem’s Old City, workers sanitized the Western Wall, the holiest site where Jews can pray, to protect those who visit the site.